andrew/ultimate-awesome/README.md

 - [awesome-privacy-coins](https://github.com/awesomelistsio/awesome-privacy-coins) - A curated list of awesome resources, tools, wallets, and educational content for privacy coins.
 Privacy coins are cryptocurrencies that focus on enhanced privacy and anonymity features to protect user transactions and identities.
 - [awesome-r](https://github.com/awesomelistsio/awesome-r) - A curated list of awesome R frameworks, libraries, tools, and resources for data analysis, statistics, and visualization.
 - [awesome-reinforcement-learning](https://github.com/awesomelistsio/awesome-reinforcement-learning) - A curated list of awesome frameworks, libraries, tools, environments, tutorials, research papers, and resources for reinforcement learning (RL).
 This list covers fundamental concepts, advanced algorithms, applications, and popular frameworks for building RL models.
+- [awesome-ruby](https://github.com/awesomelistsio/awesome-ruby) - A curated list of awesome Ruby resources, libraries, frameworks, and tips to help you level up your Ruby development skills.
 - [awesome-scala](https://github.com/awesomelistsio/awesome-scala) - A curated list of awesome resources and tips for Scala development.
 - [awesome-seo](https://github.com/awesomelistsio/awesome-seo) - A curated list of awesome SEO resources and tips to help you improve your website's search engine optimization.
 - [awesome-smart-contracts](https://github.com/awesomelistsio/awesome-smart-contracts) - A curated list of awesome tools, frameworks, resources, and educational content for developing and auditing smart contracts.
 This list covers everything from the basics of smart contract development to advanced security practices.
-- [awesome-swift](https://github.com/awesomelistsio/awesome-swift) - A curated list of awesome Swift frameworks, libraries, and resources.
 - [awesome-travel-blogging](https://github.com/awesomelistsio/awesome-travel-blogging) - A curated list of awesome resources, tools, platforms, and tips for travel bloggers.
 - [awesome-travel-hacking](https://github.com/awesomelistsio/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
 - [awesome-web3-development](https://github.com/awesomelistsio/awesome-web3-development) - A curated list of awesome resources, tools, frameworks, libraries, and educational content for Web3 Development.
 Web3 represents the next evolution of the internet, characterized by decentralized applications (dApps), smart contracts, and blockchain technology.